-Download the first in a series of FREE Festive Social Stories that will be available for parents of children with Special Needs in the run up to Christmas.
-My sons Conor and Jack both have Autism and Jack in particular struggles with Anxiety.
+Download the first in a series of FREE Festive Visual Guides that will be available for parents of Autistic children in the run up to Christmas.
+My sons Conor and Jack are both Autistic and Jack in particular struggles with anxiety.

-Most Christmas morning he opens his presents and then bursts into tears.
-He is so excited to see what Santa has brought but is so overwhelmed with the build up to Christmas and then the idea that Santa has arrived while he is asleep at night.
+Often on Christmas morning in the past he can become overwhelmed.
+He is so excited to see what Santa has brought but is so overwhelmed with the build up to Christmas and then the idea that Santa has arrived while he is asleep at night, it can all be too much to process.

-I will be creating a series of Social Stories for Jack which will be available for FREE here on the website for parents of children with Special Needs.
-I am working on them this week at night time once I have the children in bed, so as I finish them I will upload them to the website.
+I will be creating a series of visual guides for Jack which will be available for FREE here on the website for parents of Autistic children.

 FREE Christmas Social Story Part 1